Are Dog Poo Bags Bad for the Environment?

 The problem with plastic?
 It doesn’t decompose.
 EVER.
 Ok, not for a very long time – longer than plastic has existed to be able to actually observe it.
 It’s estimated that a plastic bag will take up to 1000 years to decompose.
 That’s a really long time for your plastic poo bags to be languishing in landfill.

 So what’s the problem with dog poo – and bags – sitting in landfill for so long?
-Putting aside all the problems for the earth that landfills cause in general, plastic bags full of dog poo leach harmful microplastics into the soil and release methane gas.
-That methane gas, by the way, is 30 times worse for the environment than carbon dioxide.
-Fun to know.
+Putting aside all the problems for the earth that landfills cause in general, plastic bags full of dog poo leach harmful microplastics into the soil and release methane gas - which is seriously problematic for the environment.

 What can you do?